Heterogeneous Federated Learning via Personalized Generative Networks: Theoretical Motivation

 We perform analysis for a random client, $\left\{\tau_{k'}:k'\in K\right\}$.
 The global hypothesis is the ensemble of the user predictors, i.e., $h_g = \frac{1}{K}(\sum_{k=1}^{K}h_k)$, where $h_k$ means the hypothesis learned on domain $\tau_k$.

-according to Jensen inequality,
+According to Jensen inequality,

-which means that the generalization performance of all $h_k$ on the $k'$ affects the performance of the global model $h_g$ on domain $k'$.
+the generalization performances of all $h_k$ on the $k'$ affect the performance of the global model $h_g$ on domain $k'$.

-Since we want to analyze the effect of users on each other, for the rest analysis, we consider client $k'$ as the target domain and any other client as the source domain.
-For any paired clients $k$ and $k'$, according to equation~\ref{Eq: Generalization bound for DA}, one can conclude that with the probability of at least $1-\delta_k$
+Since we want to understand the effect of users on each other, for the rest of the analysis, we consider client $k'$ as the target domain and any other client as the source domain.
+For any paired clients $k$ and $k'$, according to Equation~\ref{Eq: Generalization bound for DA}, one can conclude that with the probability of at least $1-\delta_k$,

 where $k\in K$ and $\lambda_k$ means the optimal risk on clients ${k'}$ and $k$.
 Equation~\ref{Eq: Generalization bound for paired clients 0} holds true for all clients $k\in K$ with probability at least $1-\delta_k$.
 For the rest, we replace $\delta_k$s with $\delta$ where $\delta = \min(\delta_1, ..., \delta_K)$.
 Furthermore, we replace $\delta$ with $\frac{\delta}{K}$.
 Accordingly, we conclude that for any paired clients $k$ and $k'$ with the probability of at least $1-\frac{\delta}{K}$,